Oxford School of Drama

 The Oxford School of Drama is a drama school in the United Kingdom.
 It is based at Wootton, ten miles north of Oxford.

 The school is an independent, vocational drama school which runs a three-year acting course and a one-year acting course, both validated by Trinity College, London.

-The school is governed by a board of trustees, which includes Thelma Holt, Nina Raine, Nicholas Allott and Jeremy Sams.
+The school is governed by a board of trustees, which includes Graham Upton and Cassie Bradley.
 It is a member of the Federation of Drama Schools.